-These affordable gifts are exactly the type of thing backpackers love most: small and useful items that pack a ton of value for their price.
-Gift one, stuff a stocking with several, or pair with a more expensive item further down.
+These affordable gifts for backpackers are exactly the type of thing we love most: small and useful items that pack a ton of value for their price.
+Gift one, stuff a stocking with several, or pair with a more expensive item further down the list.

 This popular collapsible mug packs down to nothing and works great as either a bowl or a cup.
 Go with the X-Mug model, not the smaller X-Cup – they’ll thank you when the hiker-sized appetite kicks in!
 Heads up though: if your backpacker goes solo with an ultralight pack, they might prefer to just eat out of their pot.

 Sooner or later, every backpacker will need to refresh the waterproofing on their rain gear.
 This combo pack of detergent and waterproofing treatment is perfect to use at the end of each hiking season to keep waterproof pants and jacket in top condition.
 If they already have some, they’ll soon need more!

 Mid-Range Gifts ($30 – $100)